University of Detroit Mercy (UDM)

 Looking for something specific?
 Find CRNA schools categorized by their unique requirements.

 Some CRNA schools require much more out of their applicants than others.
-See how the requirements at University of Detroit Mercy compare to most CRNA school’s requirements.
+See how the requirements at the University of Detroit Mercy compare to most CRNA school’s requirements.

 CRNA Program Requirements

 Required Bachelor Degree

 Graduation from an accredited (NLNAC or CCNE) nursing program.
 Baccalaureate degree in Nursing or appropriate science degree.
 A bachelor’s degree in a natural science is accepted.

 Copy of current licensure as a professional registered nurse in Michigan or ability to obtain the same (Michigan license must be in your file before enrollment).

 Minimum of one-year recent experience (within the last 5 years) as a professional registered nurse in a critical care area in which you have had the opportunity to develop as an independent decision maker, demonstrate psychomotor skills and the ability to use and interpret advanced monitoring techniques.
 Direct patient contact is required.

 The preferred areas (with the greatest preference first) are: